samuelbarata/SEC/report.md

  - `CheckAccount(challengeNonce, publicKey) -> (challengeNonce, status, balance, transactions, signature)`
  - `Audit(challengeNonce, publicKey) -> (challengeNonce, status, transactions, signature)`

-Where signatures, public keys, and nonces are grpc bytestrings, and transactions are either Transactions or NonRepudiableTransactions, in Audit and CheckAccount.
+Where signatures, public keys, and nonces are gRPC bytestrings, and transactions are either Transactions or NonRepudiableTransactions, in Audit and CheckAccount.

 ## Signatures

-Every message sent by the server is digitally signed.
+Every message sent by the server is signed.
 This guarantees authenticity, integrity and non-repudiation for the server's messages.
 Furthermore, the relevant messages from the client are also signed:
 - OpenAccount
 - NonceNegotiation
 - SendAmount
 - ReceiveAmount

-Messages that are not associated with an account are not signed, as they can be sent by anyone, meaning authentication is unnecessary.
+Messages that are not associated with an account are not signed, as they can be sent by anyone, thus authentication is unnecessary.
 On those messages, integrity is effectively guaranteed by the fact that the response includes information that allows the client to verify that the server got the right message.

 The signatures of messages that create or accept transactions are stored by the server, such that it can guarantee non-repudiation of those transactions.